These are all extinctions because of global warming.

 Rush, a pleasure to meet you.

-But the one point that they haven't mentioned is our economic progress and the tax situation in this country.
+But the one point that they haven't mentioned is our economic progress and the tax situation in this country that's really fueled our economy, and nobody has ever really mentioned it to the extent it has.

 Well, see, that's another great point.

-They chose questions that had nothing to do with reality here, just conservative cliches.
+They chose questions that had nothing to do with reality here, just conservative clichés.

 You are exactly right.